 This section covers the possibility of the skin of the earth features geometry and/or attribute values being dynamically adjusted based on the corresponding features in other data layers.

-Changes to the location or extent of symbols displayed on the screen due to a feature in another dataset are only possible in interoperability levels 3 and 4.
+Changes to the location or extent of symbols displayed on the screen due to a feature in another dataset are only possible in interoperability Levels 3 and 4.
 These changes effectively augment the geometry and/or attributes of a conceptually different feature in another dataset (though the nominal value remains unchanged).
 E.g., surface or sea-floor ice may effectively change the geometry of safety contours, by reducing the extent of safe water or affecting depths and underkeel clearance in ways that depend on vessel characteristics and icebreaker activity.

 Blended feature concepts or blended portrayals

 This section describes the interoperability solution for blended feature or blended portrayal.
 These can be produced by using transparency or creating a temporary blended feature or blended portrayal (rule and/or symbol) of specific combinations of features from different products.
-Blended feature or blended portrayal are only possible in interoperability levels 3 and 4.
-Such blended concepts will typically be created by using S100_IC_PredefinedCombination which link to a hybrid portrayal catalogue that include the features to be combined and a suppression rule (using S-100_IC_SuppressedFeatureLayer) for the features that are to be replaced.
+Blended feature or blended portrayal are only possible in interoperability Levels 3 and 4.
+Such blended concepts will typically be created by using S100_IC_PredefinedCombination which links to a hybrid portrayal catalogue that includes the features to be combined and a suppression rule (using S-100_IC_SuppressedFeatureLayer) for the features that are to be replaced.

 An example where a blended concept could be used is where winds blowing from the west cause fairways to some west coast ports of Finland to get layered ice (wind pushes ice layers on top of each other until there is ice from the sea bottom up to the surface).
 When an ice-breaker makes a path through some ice remains between the sea bottom and the keel of the ice-breaker.
 Ice thickness in such a place could be up to 11 m while the ice-breaker draught is around 7-8 meters.
 In such cases a simultaneous display of both ice coverage and underlying depth area is required.
 Other depth area features such as spot soundings, rocks, wrecks, etc., are also still important.